CoreyCole/zaliql/README.md

 # docker_db_1
 # docker_angular_1
 ```

+### These containers include:
+- python: the python webserver (port 5000)
+  - The python webserver is instantiated with the anaconda distribution packages on python version 3.6.4
+- db: a postgres database (port 5434)
+  - The postgres database is version 9.6 and comes pre-populated with demo data along with ZaliQL's and Madlib's function libraries
+- angular: frontend client for interacting with the database functions

+#### Other useful docker commands
+Shortcuts to these docker commands can be found in root `package.json`

 To see the live-logs (or retroactive logs after a container crash) for one of the containers:
 ```bash